Death Star Thinking and Government Reform

 SNAP is a federally-funded, locally administered entitlement program.
 States are generally responsible for managing eligibility (which varies state to state but is governed by federal guidelines), enrollment, benefit distribution, and reporting and analysis.
 California suffers from the second lowest rate of SNAP participation in the country (after only Wyoming), despite having spent significant funds over the past two decades attempting to raise enrollment rates.
 In California, a largely liberal state, low enrollment is not politically driven, but seems to be a result of the unnecessary complexity of the system and resulting unintentional barriers to enrollment.

-The state delegated most administration of the program to its 58 counties, and most of the counties have then federated into three separate administrative consortia.
-The consortia have each now built technology systems that manage eligibility, enrollment, benefit distribution, and a few other functions of SNAP administration.
+In California, the state has devolved most administration of the program to its 58 counties, and most of the counties have then federated into three separate administrative consortia.
+The consortia have each now built technology systems that manage the eligibility, enrollment, and benefit distribution, and a few other functions of SNAP administration.
 The requirements for these systems were determined to be the superset of all requirements each county developed before the existence of the consortia, so, even among famously complex government requirement sets, these were enormous.
 Eligibility and enrollment processes vary from county to county even within each consortium, despite sharing the technology that enables application and administrative processes, which means that each layer is increasingly complex.
 That in turn means that the general public experiences this complexity as a series of barriers to taking advantage of this entitlement program.

-This is plainly visible in the application process itself.
+This is plainly visible in the application process itself, to start.
 Eligibility is largely determined by income, household size, and a few other factors, but the online application form for one of the California SNAP consortia asks over 200 questions and asks users to click through over 50 screens.
-The incumbent online application (which cost taxpayers $800M to build and $80M a year to maintain) doesn’t work on mobile devices and takes so long to get through that it is largely unusable at public libraries, since library computers usually time out after 30 minutes—and the application doesn’t allow users to save their work in progress.
-One of Code for America’s projects is to create a streamlined, clearer, more respectful online application process that works on a mobile phone and can be completed (including uploading required documents using a phone’s camera) in about seven minutes.
+The incumbent online application (which cost taxpayers $800M to build and $80M a year to maintain) doesn’t work on mobile devices and takes so long to get through that it is largely unusable at public libraries, since library computers usually time out after 30 minutes – and the app doesn’t allow users to save their work in progress.
+One of Code for America’s projects has been to create a streamlined, clearer, more respectful online application process that works on a mobile phone and can be completed, including uploading of required documents using the phone’s camera, in about seven minutes.